tuxmonteiro/safenet-linux/README.md

 ## How to configure Firefox

-Ppen Firefox and go to the security preferences (`about:preferences#privacy` in firefox navbar).
+Open Firefox and go to the security preferences (`about:preferences#privacy` in firefox navbar).

 At the end of the page, click on `Security Devices` and a new window will appear:

 ![security devices](images/security-devices.png)

-Click on Load and enter the following informations:
+Click on Load and enter the following information:

 * Module name: eToken PCKS#11 module
 * Module Filename: `/usr/lib/libeToken.so.10`